 - (1) The ADR Office shall serve a Notice of Assignment of Discovery Facilitator (Local Court Form ADR-612) within twenty (20) calendar days of receipt of a Request for Assignment of Discovery Facilitator. - (2) Rejection of Assigned Discovery Facilitator. - (A) Parties to the proposed motion shall have ten (10) calendar days after service of the Notice of Assignment to serve on the ADR Office and the parties in the action a Rejection of Assigned Discovery Facilitator (Local Court Form ADR-617).
 If the Discovery Facilitator is rejected, a second Discovery Facilitator will be appointed.
-Objections to the second, or succeeding, Discovery Facilitators may only be made by ex parte application to the Court setting forth good cause for the objection.
-Failure to set forth good cause, may result in the imposition of monetary sanctions. - (B) If no Rejection of Assigned Discovery Facilitator is served within ten (10) calendar days of service of the original Notice of Assignment of Discovery Facilitator, the Notice of Assignment of Discovery Facilitator is confirmed.
+If any party rejects the second Discovery Facilitator, the ADR Coordinator shall notify the parties that the matter will not proceed in the Program. - (B) If no Rejection of Assigned Discovery Facilitator is served within ten (10) calendar days of service of the original Notice of Assignment of Discovery Facilitator, the Notice of Assignment of Discovery Facilitator is confirmed.